dinuxbg/gnupru/README.md

 The release is ready for cautious usage.
 A simulator is used to execute the GCC C regression test suite.
 Results for this release are:

-	# of expected passes		87431
+	# of expected passes		88417
-	# of unexpected failures	74
+	# of unexpected failures	67
-	# of unexpected successes	3
+	# of unexpected successes	10
-	# of expected failures		151
+	# of expected failures		154
+	# of unresolved testcases	3
-	# of unsupported tests		2625
+	# of unsupported tests		2817

 There are several examples to get started:
  * Assorted small examples: https://github.com/dinuxbg/pru-gcc-examples